London Arts Council announces Leadership Transition

 The organization is currently the second largest arts council in the province of Ontario, and a leader in economic and cultural creation support for artists, creators and arts organizations.
 Through Hibbert’s leadership, the London Arts Council is well-positioned for succession and looks forward to continuing to support the arts sector under new leadership.

 In the near future, the Board of Directors will begin the search for their next Executive Director.
 Both internal and external candidates will be considered once the process begins.

-“Leading the London Arts Council for the last 18 years has given me the opportunity to support and nurture the arts in my city and beyond, I was raised by artists and the arts is a way of life for us”, said Hibbert.
+“Leading the London Arts Council for the last 18 years has given me the opportunity to support and nurture the arts in my city and beyond”, said Hibbert.
 “As the LAC embarks on this transition, I am both excited for, and committed to a dynamic future for our organization.”